dry-rb/dry-transaction/README.md

 end
 ```

-A `raw` step can also be used if the operation in your container already returns a `Result`, and therefore doesn’t need any special handling.
+A `raw` step can also be used if the operation in your container already returns a `Result` and therefore doesn’t need any special handling.

 ## Installation